robertrumney/anti-matter/README.md

 The codebase for Anti-Matter is divided into specific folders, each representing a class within the project.
 Each folder contains the .cpp and .h files for that class, and a README explaining the class's purpose, main methods, and interactions with other classes.
 This structure aims to foster an environment of readability and ease of navigation.

-While this project stands as a testament to what can be achieved during a game jam, it's important to remember that speed sometimes takes precedence over adherence to best coding practices.
+While this project stands as a testament to what can be achieved during a game jam, it's important to remember that speed sometimes makes it difficult to adhere to best coding practices.
 Nevertheless, every effort has been made to maintain clean, efficient, and well-documented code as best as possible.

-## Contributing

-While this project was primarily an individual undertaking, I appreciate the value of community and constructive feedback.
-Feel free to share your thoughts, open issues, or submit pull requests.